 What Does a Brag Sheet Look Like?

-Although the specific formatting of a brag sheet may differ with each school, it is important that your brag sheet be formal and easy to follow.
+Although the specific formatting of a brag sheet may differ with each school, it’s important for your brag sheet to be formal and easy to follow.

-Be sure to have an area to list your extracurriculars broken down by each grade.
-Have each piece of information separated from the rest so they can be read clearly.
+Make sure to have an area to list your extracurriculars, broken down by each grade, and have each piece of information separated from the rest so they can be read clearly.

-Here are three brag sheet examples that ask a few questions to help in getting your mind thinking.
+Here are several brag sheet template examples to help get your mind thinking.

 The brag sheet’s goal is to eliminate some of the stress involved in an intense part of the college process.

-Hopefully, understanding how a brag sheet can be maximized to reach its full potential can turn some of the stress into relief and confidence.
+Hopefully, understanding how a brag sheet can be maximized to reach its full potential can turn some of the stress into confidence and relief.